smpi-un/journal-sync/docs/SPECIFICATION.md

 Currently supported and targeted backends include:
 -   **Teable**
--   **NocoDB**
+-   **NocoDB** (under active development due to v3 API issues)
--   **Grist** (under active development)
+-   **Grist**

 ## Current State (as of latest update)
-A Python script (`src/main.py`) exists that attempts to import data.
-It supports Teable and NocoDB clients.
-Initial integration for Grist has been attempted but is currently not fully functional and requires further development.
+A Python script (`src/main.py`) exists that successfully imports data into Teable and Grist.
+The NocoDB client is currently experiencing issues with its v3 API integration and requires further development.

 ## Desired Features & Specifications